-- an increasing function of the network size $R{nw}$ (figures 3.10 and 3.11), - an increasing function of $R_c$ , for a given network's size, and the cell radius $R_c$ has no influence on the interference factor as long as the number of cell rings remains the same (figures 3.8 and 3.9).
-That property is a consequence of the insensitivity property. - an increasing function of the density of base stations $\rho{bs}$ - a decreasing function of the pathloss exponent $\eta$ (figures 3.6 and 3.7).
+- an increasing function of the network size R{nw} as observed in figure 3.15 since $R{nw} = (2N_c + 1)R_c$, for different values of the parameter η . - an increasing function of R_c , for a given network's size.
+We however notice that the cell radius R_c has no influence on the interference factor as long as the number of cell rings remains the same (figures 3.8 and 3.9).
+That property is a consequence of the insensitivity property. - an increasing function of the density of base stations ρ{bs} . - a decreasing function of the pathloss exponent η , as observed in figure 3.16.